awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## Using SSL with a MariaDB DB instance<a name="MariaDB.Concepts.SSLSupport"></a>

 Amazon RDS supports Secure Sockets Layer \(SSL\) connections with DB instances running the MariaDB database engine\.
+MariaDB uses OpenSSL for secure connections\.

 Amazon RDS creates an SSL certificate and installs the certificate on the DB instance when Amazon RDS provisions the instance\.
 These certificates are signed by a certificate authority\.
 The SSL certificate includes the DB instance endpoint as the Common Name \(CN\) for the SSL certificate to guard against spoofing attacks\.

 For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

-MariaDB uses yaSSL for secure connections in the following versions:
-+ MariaDB version 10\.1\.26 and earlier 10\.1 versions
-+ MariaDB version 10\.0\.32 and earlier 10\.0 versions

-MariaDB uses OpenSSL for secure connections in the following versions:
-+ MariaDB 10\.5 versions
-+ MariaDB 10\.4 versions
-+ MariaDB 10\.3 versions
-+ MariaDB 10\.2 versions
-+ MariaDB version 10\.1\.31 and later 10\.1 versions
-+ MariaDB version 10\.0\.34 and later 10\.0 versions

 Amazon RDS for MariaDB supports Transport Layer Security \(TLS\) versions 1\.0, 1\.1, and 1\.2\.
 The following table shows the TLS support for MySQL versions\.